bcgov/digital-trust-toolkit/docs/governance/business/orgbook/lcrb-licence.md

 ## 4. Credential Data, Issuance, and Changes

 ### 4.1 Data Source(s)
-LCRB maintains a database of registered legal professionals
+LCRB maintains a database of licensees

 ### 4.2 Data Updates
 LCRB administrators perform updates on database records which trigger credential revocations and reissuance, see further details in section 4.4